 Holiday Gift Guide 2013 #5 – Apps

-For iOS users (iPhone, iPad) there is an app that was just released that goes by the odd name Photopills (I have absolutely no idea why, but it doesn’t really matter, trust me).
-The app provides a photographer with the tools to enable them to observe and plan for the position of the sun, moon, and even stars in their photographs.
+For iOS users (iPhone, iPad) there is an app that was just released that goes by the odd name Photopills (I have no idea why, but it doesn’t matter, trust me).
+The app provides a photographer with the tools to enable them to observe and plan for the position of the sun, the moon, and even stars in their photographs.
 While there are other apps that offer similar information (see LightTrac and The Photographers Ephemeris) Photopills provides a user interface that gives an Augmented Reality view of things, which is an indispensable tool for composition.
-Currently the app is only available for iOS devices, but I would suspect that an Android version won’t be far behind.
+Currently, the app is only available for iOS devices, but I would suspect that an Android version won’t be far behind.

 Then again, even if they do you’ll look good getting them something that they didn’t expect you to know about.
 (You’re welcome, and happy holidays).